Return Home > About Gift of Life > Gift of Life Donor Program Overview > Governing and Medical Advisory Boards

 Dr. Rolls is certified by the American Board of Surgery and the American Society of Transplant Surgeons and is a fellow of the American College of Surgeons.

-Dr. Rolls earned his MD from Columbia University.
+Dr. Rolls earned his medical degree from Columbia University.
 He went on to complete his residency in general surgery at Cornell Campus of The New York Presbyterian Hospital and returned to Columbia for his transplant surgery training.
 Prior to joining ChristianaCare, Dr. Rolls served as a transplant surgeon in Detroit, Michigan

-Vice Chair: Michael Marvin, MD, Chair, Department of Transplantation and Liver Surgery, Geisinger Medical Center (see above)
+Michael Marvin, MD, Chair, Department of Transplantation and Liver Surgery, Geisinger Medical Center (see Vice Chair above)

-Adam Bodzin, MD, Assistant Professor, Transplant Surgery, Jefferson Health
+Jaime Glorioso, MD, Assistant Professor, Transplant Surgery, Jefferson Health

 Balakrishnan Mahesh, MD, Associate Professor of Surgery, Penn State Health Milton S. Hershey Medical Center